mizerc/mizerc.github.io/content/posts/web-audio-api/index.md

 ## Microphone

-The `MediaStreamAudioSourceNode` allows us to access the microphone of the computer.
-It is part of the Navigator interface, so it is not exactly a node in the Web Audio API.
-However, we can still connect it to the audio chain as a source node.
+You can request access to the microphone of the computer using the `navigator.mediaDevices.getUserMedia` method.
+Note that you can't automatically access the microphone like inside a onLoad event.
+For security and privacy reasons, it is necessary a user interaction to start the request.
+On the same reasoning, you can connect the microphone to the audio chain to send the audio stream to the next node.

 # Audio Processing

 One great thing about the Web Audio API is that we can process the audio stream in real time.
+The old way is using the `ScriptProcessorNode` interface.
 The modern way to do this is to use the `AudioWorklet` interface.
-The old way is using the `ScriptProcessorNode` interface.

 The problem with the last one is that it runs in the main thread, so it can suffer from performance issues.
-The `AudioWorklet` interface runs in a separate thread, so it requires a bit more of boilerplate code to set up.
-Also we need to use message passing to communicate between the main thread and the audio thread.
+The `AudioWorklet` instead runs in a separate thread, so it avoid blocking the main thread, but on the other hand it requires a bit more of boilerplate code to set up.

+If we need to send data between the main thread and the audio thread, we need to use the messaging approach.

 # MIDI